miensol/miensol.github.io/_posts/2018-02-06-how-to-publish-a-library-to-a-maven-repository.md

 }
 ```

 The above Maven Publications include sources artifact.
+Publishing additional classifiers for artifacts is important since [it allows for IDE to show a documentation popup or debug through the library source code](https://stackoverflow.com/a/20909695/155213).
 However, one needs to define it first as it is not included by default when applying `java` or `kotlin` plugins to a Gradle project.
 This is easily done as follows:

 ```groovy
 allprojects {